guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-1.md

   <em>Hunt for the Obsidian</em>
 </div>

 Rainy clouds gathered in as we did a quick tour of the museum to make sense of what was around us.
-The 40 minutes we spent before the museum closed down was probably the shorted we have done in a museum of this size!
+The 40 minutes we spent before the museum closed down was probably the shortest we have done in a museum of this size!

 <div class="postimg vertimg">
   <a href="https://live.staticflickr.com/65535/49332516577_bbd7470565_c.jpg" data-toggle="lightbox">